llaville/sarif-php-sdk/README.md

 ## Specifications

-The specification document for the Static Analysis Results Interchange Format (SARIF) version 2.1.0, in HTML format is available [here][sarif-specs].
+Read the specification document for the Static Analysis Results Interchange Format (SARIF) version 2.1.0, in [HTML format][sarif-specs].

 ## View and validate your SARIF files